guillermo-carrasco/PyConSweden2015/README.md

 * Open source!!!
 Remark that all our code is open source, definitely link to the [open source site][open-source].
   - Develop according to open source model: good documentation practices
+  - This is a good way to end the talk I think!

 ## Proposal